angeria/bitsek/README.md

 A simple cryptocurrency in Haskell.

+# Table of Contents

+# Introduction

+## Inner workings
+The program runs client-side commands in main.hs but uses the computationally pure Bitsek.hs for more demanding calculations.

 ## About
 This is a Haskell project in the course "Program Design and Data Structures" during spring term 2018 at Uppsala University.